-Economic development project legislation is subject to City Council requires an introduction (a bill placed on the agenda) at a City Council meeting.
+Economic development project legislation requires an introduction (a bill placed on the agenda) at a City Council meeting.
 At a subsequent meeting of a standing committee (typically Finance Committee) the legislation will be presented and voted upon by the Committee (making a recommendation to the full City Council).
 Finally, at the following City Council meeting, the legislation will be voted upon by the full City Council.
 If the local public investment is less than \$300,000, approval may be obtained in one meeting.